transformationflow/transformationflow.github.io/docs/index.md

 - [Scheduled Queries](https://cloud.google.com/bigquery/docs/scheduling-queries) for automation and function orchestration
 - [Looker Studio](https://lookerstudio.google.com/) for end-user and data monitoring dashboards

 We have advanced capabilities in all aspects of [GoogleSQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) and the GoogleSQL [procedural language](https://cloud.google.com/bigquery/docs/reference/standard-sql/procedural-language).
-We use this experience and skillset to build custom and reuseable functions, procedures and table functions to solve complex data automation challenges in a replicable manner.
+We use these capabilities to build custom and reuseable functions, procedures and table functions which solve complex data automation challenges in a scalable and replicable manner.